courtneyberry27/react-gallery-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you must install dependencies, create a config.js file in the src folder with your apiKey value and export it, then you can run:

 ### `yarn start`